What Is Virtual Staging? The Complete Guide for 2026

 Furniture Addition (Most Common)

 The standard virtual staging approach: adding furniture and decor to an empty room.
-This is what most agents need for vacant listings.
-Upload an empty room photo, choose a style, and receive a fully furnished image.
+This is what many agents need for vacant listings.
+Upload an empty room photo, choose a style, and receive a staged proof for review.

 Style Transformation